PO Box 10, Oxford, OX1 1EN

 Hinksey Park - meet in car park

-Hinksey Park was recently awarded a Green Flag Award by the Civic Trust.
+Hinksey Park was recently awarded a Green Flag Award from the Keep Britain Tidy scheme.
 The Green Flag Award is the national standard for parks and green spaces in England and Wales.
 The award scheme began in 1996 as a means of recognising and rewarding the best green spaces in the country.

 We have produced a Management Plan for the park that outlines how we will manage it over the next 10 years.
 If you have any comments on the plan, please contact us.